Description

 Licensing

 Licenses are issued per title and are valid for all platforms.
-License for Sequence Music Engine comes with expert support of the system creators who also may provide the technical as well as dramaturgical music design and implementation.
+License for Sequence Music Engine comes with expert support from its creators who also may provide the technical as well as dramaturgical music design and implementation.

 Demonstration